It’s Bobby Bonilla Day: Mets pay retired outfielder $1.19M — again

-That’s exactly what life is like for former New York Mets player Bobby Bonilla.
+That’s exactly what life is like for former New York Mets player Bobby Bonilla, KDVR reports.

 Bonilla retired from Major League Baseball in 2001, but more than 20 years later, the 59-year-old is still banking $1.19 million every July 1 — a day baseball fans refer to as “Bobby Bonilla Day.”